Justice Connection Pro Bono Legal Network

 DOJ employees who dedicated their lives to public service deserve legal support when they fall victim to this administration’s senseless attacks.
-But finding a qualified attorney in this environment is difficult, and the cost can be prohibitive.
+But finding a qualified attorney in this environment can be difficult, and the cost can be prohibitive.
 That’s why we formed the Justice Connection Legal Network.

-The network, a first-of-its-kind effort built by and for the Justice Department community, offers pro bono legal representation to DOJ employees navigating career-threatening challenges.
-DOJ alumni attorneys are using their skills and resources to meaningfully support their former colleagues, at a time they need it most.
+This is the first-of-its-kind network providing complete pro bono representation to federal employees.
+Built by and for the Justice Department community, it harnesses DOJ alumni attorneys’ skills and resources to meaningfully support their former colleagues, at a time they need it most.

 How It Works

-The Legal Network, staffed by trained attorney volunteers from our alumni network, represents employees facing adverse employment actions taken by the current administration, as well as criminal, congressional, and other investigations related to their work with the Department.
+The Legal Network, staffed by trained attorney volunteers from our alumni network, represents employees facing a range of challenges, including adverse employment actions taken by the current administration, as well as criminal, congressional, and other investigations related to their work with the Department.

 Access Support & Join Our Network